Who's Behind the ‘Save the Trail’ Myth?

 “Friends of the Capital Crescent Trail”

 Yet another name has now been adopted by Purple Line opponents.
 Many of the leaders of “Rethinking,” with continued backing of the Town of Chevy Chase, have formed a new organization dubbed “Friends of the Capital Crescent Trail.”
-This group seems to carry on the same activities as Rethinking, including an annual road race.
+This group has identified itself to the IRS as a continuation of the Greater Bethesda-Chevy Chase Coalition.
+It initially carried on many of the same activities as Rethinking, including an annual road race.
+Since the Record of Decision was issued for the Purple Line, it has taken the lead in filing lawsuits against the project.